theoh-io/ROS_Autonomous_Driving/src/README.md

 ## Visualization

-Finally, we visualize the most essential ROS topics in order to check if all algorithms are working correctly.
+Finally, we visualize the essential ROS topics in order to check if all algorithms are working correctly.